pangolindex/tokens/README.md

 This repository is a comprehensive collection of token assets for pooled tokens on Pangolin.

-Such a large collection can be maintained only through a community effort, so feel free to add your token.

-Token logos are stored according to their Avalanche address under the `assets/` directory.
+Token logos are stored according to their address under the `assets/<chain-id>/` directory.
 Token images are stored in the format `<token-address>/logo_24.png` and `<token-address>/logo_48.png`.

 ## Add Yours